DuoPan/iag-guess-psw/README.md

 * Input value validation: only allow digital numbers, no duplicate number and max length is 8.
 * Input component contains a 'clear all' button.
 * Input component support 'Enter' key.
+* The submit button will be disabled until input value length equals to 8.
 * Responsive and support mobile view.
+* Attempt history div is scrollable.
 * Allow running multiple games simultaneously.
 * Styles and icons are based on Material UI.